 History Anchored in Riverboat Lore

 Anchor Inn Resort got its start in 1921 as a hunting lodge owned by William Osufsen.
 In 1946 the resort was purchased by Ray and Nellie Chaplain.
 They operated the resort until 1968 when it was purchased by Kitty and Naomi, the first generation of the Kitterman family to own Anchor Inn Resort.
-Today Bud and Gin Kitterman, son of Kitty and Naomi, along with their children continue the family tradition of providing great Minnesota vacations Hoosier-style.
-Contact them today for information about a stay at Anchor Inn Resort and experience their legendary hospitality for yourself.
+Bud and Gin Kitterman, son of Kitty and Naomi, along with their children continued the family tradition of providing great Minnesota vacations Hoosier-style, until January, 2022, when Monte & Heather Chapman purchased the resort.
+Contact Heather and Monte today for information about a stay at Anchor Inn Resort and experience their legendary hospitality for yourself.

 The following July 26, 1939 article printed in the “Grand Rapids Herald Review” gives interesting insight in Anchor Inn’s early days.